| || |

 On January 15, 2014, City Council approved an extension of the Single Family Residential Fee Deferral Program.

 - Deferral is available to all new construction for single family residences

 - Deferral applies to City controlled fees

-- Prior to final inspection, pay balance of the building permit fee.
+- Prior to scheduling a final inspection, pay the balance of the building permit fees.

 Frequently Asked Questions

-Q: Can the fee deferral apply to permits currently being plan checked that were submitted to the City prior to January 1?
+Q: Can the fee deferral apply to permits currently being plan checked?

 A: Yes, provided the permit has not been issued.